- For other places with the same name, see San Jose (disambiguation).

 [edit]- See also: Common scams

 In San José and throughout the nation's urban centers, the traffic is wild and dangerous.
-It is not the norm for cars to stop for pedestrians; in fact, they generally drive very fast, which can make walking across streets difficult and even dangerous.
+It is not the norm for cars to stop for pedestrians; in fact, they generally drive very fast, which can make crossing streets dangerous.
+Traffic laws and particularly "Alto/Stop" signs are frequently disregarded by locals (although that doesn't mean you should do the same).

 Don't trust strangers.
-As an example of a situation which is not uncommon and revolves around some levels of trust, if you have a flat tire on main highways, don't accept help except from an established service station.
-Many opportunistic petty thieves use these circumstances and (false) kindness to try to steal anything possible, and could even turn the situation into a car-jacking.
-Petty theft is a high risk, including from valet parking staff and housekeepers in hotels.
+As an example of a situation which is common and depends upon trust: if you have a flat tire on main highways, don't accept help except from an established service station.
+Opportunistic petty thieves use false kindness to try to steal anything possible, and could even turn the situation into a car-jacking.
+Petty theft is a risk, including from valet parking staff and housekeepers in hotels.

 Taxi cabs that you choose to travel in must have a yellow triangle sticker on the front doors with the plate number.
 This demonstrates that that particular vehicle and the driver are legitimate.
 If anything were to happen, you (as a tourist) would know who to file a complaint with, etc. Do not enter any vehicle that does not have this larger triangle sticker on it (usually on the door) because the driver is most likely an illegal taxi, which means that you are choosing someone who may not be properly licensed or have met the requirements for transporting other people.
 The airport is a frequent "hot-spot" for these sort of incidents to occur quickly, because someone can come up to you (knowing that you are a tourist, not aware of their customs or regulations, and will exploit that), grab your luggage, and start loading it into their car.
 If this happens, be sure to check the vehicle for the yellow triangle as well as wrestling your luggage back out of the car.
 The orange taxis at the airport are the official airport taxis.

 Be particularly careful with your passport and other documentation.
-Police may stop you and take you to jail for not carrying your passport or a photocopy of the main page and the entry stamp (very recommendable instead of carrying your passport).
+Police may stop you for not carrying your passport or a photocopy of the main page and the entry stamp (better than carrying your passport), although this is not common.

 Generally speaking if you stick to the tourist spots in the city you will be safe; avoid showing off valuables more than necessary.
-If you're taking a picture, put your camera away as soon as it is taken; never show large amounts of cash; and avoid at all costs walking at night, either right downtown or in the suburbs.
-Walking is an unnecessary risk because cabs and buses are cheap.
+Don't pull out your phone in public areas; never show large amounts of cash; and avoid walking at night, either right downtown or in the suburbs.
+You should watch your belongings and stay with a group of people you trust if walking through the city.
+Given the affordability of buses and taxis, you do not need to walk in the more dangerous parts of the city.

 Stay healthy

 [edit]San José, as the largest city in Costa Rica, has the largest hospitals, both public and private.
 Tourists can use the private hospitals, and pay with cash or credit card.
 The wait is significantly shorter than at public hospitals.
 The bigger private hospitals in the country are considerably more expensive than the many, smaller private hospitals throughout the city.
-Most doctors can speak medical English, and they provide translator services.
-Most private doctors and hospitals do take foreign insurance plans.
-Ask beforehand.
+Some doctors can speak English or provide translator services.
+Most private doctors and hospitals do take foreign insurance plans, but ask beforehand.
 If you are unlucky enough to have your child get really sick he or she will be transferred to the only children's hospital in the country in San José, which is public.

 Connect